lucmans/digistring/readme.md

 Sending `SIGINT` or `SIGTERM` once will queue shut-down and gracefully exit as soon as possible.
 Sending `SIGINT` or `SIGTERM` a second time will immediately stop Digistring.

-## Configuration
-Most of Digistring's configuration is done compile time to optimize performance and minimize latency.
-The default configuration is optimized for real-time usage (e.g. connecting a guitar to the audio input of your computer).
-The configuration files can be found in `src/config/`.
-`audio.h`: Audio driver configuration, such as sample rate, samples per buffer and sample format.
-Also contains the setting to enable slowdown mode.
-`transcription.h`: Contains all parameters which control pitch estimation.
-This includes overlapping input frames configuration.
-`graphics.h`: GUI configuration.
-Most important is headless mode, which ensures no graphics code is compiled into Digistring.
-This is important, as graphics is only useful for research/debugging and adds much CPU and RAM overhead.
-Headless mode is useful for practical usage (real-time sound synthesis based on guitar input) and experimental usage (running performance measurements).

 ## Command line arguments
 Argument parameters in <> are required and in [] are optional.
 `--audio`: Print used audio driver and available audio devices.